How To Get Started in Tennis – Scoring

 A match consists of a number sets.
 The four Grand Slams are played on a best of five sets basis.
 Other matches and all women’s matches, on a best of three sets.

-A set is made up of games and the winner of a set is the first player to reach six games with a lead of two games.
-If the score reaches 5-5 then one player, or pair, must win two straight games hence 7-5 is a win.
+Players make up a set of games in Lawn Tennis.
+The first player to reach six games with a lead of two games wins the set.
+If the score reaches 5-5 then one player, or pair, must win twoĀ straight games hence 7-5 is a win.

 The points are called 15, 30, 40 and game to that player.
 If the score reaches 40-40 (deuce) then one player, or pair in doubles, must win two clear consecutive points.

-The first point won after deuce is called an advantage point – if the player with the advantage point loses the next point the score reverts back to deuce.
+Players call the first point won after deuce an advantage point.
+If the player with the advantage point loses the next point, the score reverts back to deuce.

-In tennis scoring, zero is called ‘love’, – hence fifteen love is 15-0, thirty love is 30-0, and forty love is 40-0.
+In tennis scoring, players call zero ‘love’.
+Hence, players score fifteen love as 15-0, thirty love as 30-0, and forty love as 40-0.
 Because of the scoring system matches frequently last for several hours and at Grand Slams even gone into a second day.

 A 2022 rule change now requires every Grand Slam tournament, even the Olympics, to use the tiebreak in the final set.
-The tiebreak is played when the games reach 6-6.
-This is a 12-point system with points counted using ordinary numbering.
+Players play a tiebreak when the games reach 6-6.
+In the tiebreak, players use a 12-point system and count points using ordinary numbering.

-The set is won by the player who has scored at least seven points and is leading by at least two points – hence 7-5 tiebreak points is a win for that player and he wins the set by 7-6 – seven games to six.
+The set is won by who has scored at least seven points and is leading by at least two points.Ā Hence 7-5 tiebreak points is a winĀ for that player and winning the set by 7-6Ā –Ā seven games to six.

 The details of the tiebreak scoring system in tennis need not greatly concern a beginner to this great game.
 He is probably more concerned with how to get the ball over the net and keep it in the court.